updated on 30 May 2023

 Drive can be a nebulous characteristic to pinpoint but ultimately a driven person is identifiable through their work experience and employment history, or through the pursuit of extracurricular activities.
 Juggling a job through your A levels and degree can be a great example of determination, but it’s not all about legal work experience.
-We have heard of partners who were impressed by candidates who undertook a paper round for three hours every morning before school, or those who have worked in retail and worked their way up the ladder.
+We’ve heard of partners who were impressed by candidates who undertook a paper round for three hours every morning before school, or those who’ve worked in retail and worked their way up the ladder.

 Use The Oracle to find out how to get work experience in your first year.

 Equally, sustained commitment to an extracurricular pursuit is great to highlight when applying.
-Recruiters would rather see that somebody has committed themselves to one or two activities throughout the sixth form, university or working life, rather than someone who has signed up half-heartedly to everything going.
-A good example could be playing a musical instrument to a high level or joining a university society in your first year and working your way up to become a part of the committee and have the motivation to help improve the society in your second or third year.
+Recruiters would rather see that somebody has committed themselves to one or two activities throughout sixth form, university or working life, rather than someone who’s signed up half-heartedly to everything going.
+A good example could be playing a musical instrument to a high level or joining a university society in your first year and working your way up to become a part of the committee, and having the motivation to help improve the society in your second or third year.

 Another example of resilience and determination could be highlighting how you haven’t given up after receiving a job rejection or being unsuccessful in a recruitment process at a firm.
-Explaining how you took the feedback and worked on your skills and experiences to improve your future applications could be an effective way of showing recruiters that you are dedicated to pursuing this career and will not give up easily.
+Explaining how you took the feedback and worked on your skills and experiences to improve your future applications could be an effective way of showing recruiters that you’re dedicated to pursuing this career and won’t give up easily.

 Evidence: show, don’t tell